cbath/cbath/README.md

 🔭 I’m a senior DevOps engineer at <a href="https://kx.com/">KX Systems</a>

-🌱 I’m currently migrating terraform HCL to python CDK.
+🌱 I’m currently migrating terraform HCL to CDK and python.

 🥅 My goal is to create DRY frameworks that are easy to re-use and expand